 The AMRT course is a 4-day course (28 hours, not including exam time, lunch, and breaks).

-The IICRC has finally allowed for this course to be taken virtually as well as in-person.
+The IICRC has approved this mold certification course to be taken online and in-person.

 What is taught in this class?

 Course attendees will learn mold and sewage remediation techniques that can be applied in the field.
 Upon completing the course and passing the exam, they will be able to perform remediation services, while protecting the health and safety of workers and occupants.